Athletics

 • Standard of Care

-The health and welfare of student athletes is Punahou’s first concern.
-The Punahou Sports Medicine Team adheres to the NATA Code of Ethics and the Athletic Training Educational Competencies as established by the NATA.
+The health and welfare of student-athletes is Punahou’s first concern.
+The Punahou Sports Medicine Department adheres to the NATA Code of Ethics and the Athletic Training Educational Competencies as established by the NATA.

 • Objectives